Rimsha-Mughal/Rimsha-Mughal/README.md

 - 💞️ I’m looking to collaborate on worldwide apps
 - 📫 How to reach me (rimshamughal2008@gmail.com)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm not serious enough, but!
-I treat people how they treat me.

 <!---
 Rimsha-Mughal/Rimsha-Mughal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.